orstavik/JoiComponents/book/chapter3_slot_matroska/1_HowTo_chainSlots.md

 ```

 Second, `<slot id="outer">` inside `GreenFrame` then "grabs" the `Picture this!`
-from the main html document.
-This produces the final flattened piece of DOM:
+from the main html document to produce the final piece of flattened DOM:
 ```html
  ...
   <green-frame>